DIPlib/diplib/src/documentation/image.md

 image that references that data.
 The only requirement is that all pixels are aligned on boundaries given by the size of the sample data type.
 That is, *DIPlib* strides are not in bytes but in samples.
-The resulting image is identical to any other image in all respects, except the behaviour of `dip::Image::ReForge`, as mentioned in the previous paragraph.
+The resulting image is identical to any other image in all respects, except the behavior of `dip::Image::ReForge`, as mentioned in the previous paragraph.

-For exmple, in this bit of code we take the data of a `std::vector` and build an image around it, which we can use as both an input or an output image:
+For example, in this bit of code we take the data of a `std::vector` and build an image around it, which we can use as both an input or an output image:

 ```cpp